410-dev/DDEasy/README.md

 ./ddeasy.sh <source> <destination> <file name> --backup --noconfirm  # Interactive backup mode, no confirmation ./ddeasy.sh <source> <destination> --restore --noconfirm # Interactive restore mode, no confirmation
 ```
+### Arguments:
+Source: the full path to source device or backup file.
+Ex) /dev/sda    or     /home/user/backups/my-backup.img.gz
+Destination: the full path to backup directory or device Ex) /home/user/backups    or     /dev/sda
+File name: this will be the file name of the backup.

-### Note
+### Flags
+--noconfirm: This will not prompt confirmation message.
+--nointeraction: This will not ask any prompt during the process.
+This overrides --noconfirm option.
+--backup: Execute backup script
+--restore: Execute restore script

+In interactive mode, if the source is not specified both in command line and config.env, it will automatically detect the boot drive.

+Note: It is recommended to edit config.env file instead of passing values to command line arguments.

+## Description
+This is a simple backup utility for linux that uses dd and gzip to create backup file, and uses dd and gunzip to restore backup.

+## Notes
-It is highly recommended to use block size of 512 instead of 64k when restoring.
+1. It is highly recommended to use block size of 512 instead of 64k when restoring.
+2. It is not possible to restore the image to smaller disk than the original disk.
+For example, disk with size of 128GB cannot be restored with image from 256GB disk.

 ## Configurations
 Edit the config.env file.
 The defaults are contained in config.env.default.